-EMS-1, the primary campus ambulance, is a 9-1-1 response ambulance which goes to over 1700 medical aid requests annually, both on the UCLA campus and in the surrounding community.
+EMS-1, the primary campus ambulance, is a 9-1-1 emergency ambulance which responds to over 1700 medical aid requests annually, both on the UCLA campus and in the surrounding community.
 UCLA’s Emergency Medical Service is available 24 hours a day, 365 days of the year.
 EMS works closely with the Los Angeles City Fire Department who provides advanced life support back up for calls on campus.

 Station Officer Duties